orlade/docker-geoserver-postgis/README.md

   `http://$GEOSERVER_WORKSPACE.com`.
 * `GEOSERVER_NAMESPACE_ID`: The ID of the new namespace.
 Defaults to `GEOSERVER_WORKSPACE`.
 * `GEOSERVER_DATASTORE`: The name of the datastore to create in the workspace.
-Defaults to
+Defaults to `GEOSERVER_WORKSPACE`.
+* `GEOSERVER_STYLENAME`: The name of the style to create in the workspace.
+Defaults to `GEOSERVER_WORKSPACE`.

+  **Note:** Creating the style requires that you place a `style.sld` file into the `/data/styles/` directory of this repository before building the image.
+You can get an SLD file in the right format by uploading a style to a local GeoServer instance and exploring its `data_dir/workspaces/<your_workspace>/styles` directory.
+To keep this file private, fork this repository into a private repository, commit your own style file and rebuild with Docker.

 `GEOSERVER_HOME` is defined by the parent image ([kartoza/geoserver][dockerhub]) as the location in which GeoServer is installed (`/opt/geoserver`).